preetiAmb/SL-stops-explorer/README.md

 1. Clone the repository.
 2. Install dependencies for both the backend and frontend:
-3. Start the backend and frontend by running npm run dev
+3. Start the backend and frontend by running npm run dev from the backend directory